CSU Policies and Regulations

 Availability of Institutional and Financial Assistance Information

-The following information concerning student financial assistance may be obtained from the Financial Aid and Scholarships Office, Student Services Center (SSC) 250, 530-898-6451:
+The following information concerning student financial assistance may be obtained from the Financial Aid and Scholarship Office, Student Services Center (SSC) 250, 530-898-6451:

-• The satisfactory academic progress standards that students must maintain for the purpose of receiving financial assistance and criteria by which a student who has failed to maintain satisfactory progress may reestablish eligibility for financial assistance.
+- Provide information to students about the institution's satisfactory academic progress standards that students must maintain to receive financial assistance and criteria by which a student who has failed to maintain satisfactory progress may reestablish eligibility for financial assistance (appeals process);

-Information concerning the cost of attending Chico State is available from the Financial Aid and Scholarships Office, SSC 250, 530-898-6451, and includes tuition and fees; the estimated costs of books and supplies; estimates of typical student room, board, and transportation costs; and, if requested, additional costs for specific programs.
+Information concerning the cost of attending Chico State is available from the Financial Aid and Scholarship Office, SSC 250, 530-898-6451, and includes tuition and fees; the estimated costs of books and supplies; estimates of typical student housing, food, and transportation costs; and, if requested, additional costs for specific programs.

 Information concerning the refund policies of Chico State for the return of unearned tuition and fees or other refundable portions of institutional charges is available from Student Financial Services, SSC 230, 530-898-5936.

-Information concerning policies regarding the return of federal Title IV student assistance funds as required by regulation is available from the Financial Aid and Scholarships Office, SSC 250, 530-898-6451.
+Information concerning policies regarding the return of federal Title IV student assistance funds as required by regulation is available from the Financial Aid and Scholarship Office, SSC 250, 530-898-6451.

 Information regarding special facilities and services available to students with disabilities may be obtained from the Accessibility Resource Center, SSC 170, 530-898-5959.